Stones of Scotland: The Dagon Stone

 The RCHAMS 'Canmore' site lists this unhewn olivine monolith in Darvel, Ayrshire, as a 'possible' standing stone.
 It is rather curious and its general size and shape suggest a prehistoric standing stone.
 It has twelve small connected depressions spread over three of its sides.
 These have been said to link the stone to astronomical observations and to the noon-day sun height at mid-summer.
 This would link the stone to life-giving powers, fertility and prosperity.

-In 1821 someone attached a round sandstone ball to the top of it with an iron bar.
+In 1821, someone attached a round sandstone ball to the top of it with an iron bar.
 Who or why is unknown.
 It is 1.6m tall and its original position is also unknown.
 It used to stand in what is now the main street, at the end of Ranoldcoup Road as shown by an old photograph, and was moved to the town square when the road was widened.

 Documentation shows that prior to the 19th century messings-about, newlywed couples and their wedding parties marched around it for good luck, accompanied by a fiddler.
 Wedding processions also used to walk three times sunwise round the Dagon stone on the way to the bride's house.

 The annual parade or "Prawd", originally held on old New Year's Day, headed by the village band used to walk sunwise round the Dagon stone as a mark of superstitious respect.

-Dagon is the name of a Philistine god, who was half-man half-fish.
-But with a Scottish accent it no doubt derives from something much closer to home (assuming it is not just the romantic invention of a Victorian antiquary).
-It is reminiscent of the Clackmannan stone or Stone of Mannau in Clackmannanshire.